-Despite the crucial role of food legumes for nutritional security and environmental sustainability in the dryland, much less is known about the potential impacts of globalization, increasing population, rise in incomes, change in markets, consumption patterns and biophysical conditions on the future of food legumes around the world particularly in Asia.
-The important questions are: what are the alternative futures and outlooks for the food legumes under changing population and income growth scenarios?
-What are the potential impact of changing consumption patterns and growing preferences for rice, wheat, maize and livestock products and how it affect production, demand, and trade opportunities for food legume crops?
-What kinds of policies and technological innovations required to limit the negative impacts of climatic variability, water scarcity and land degradation and to accelerate sustainable intensification of agriculture in Asia to feed the growing population?
+Despite the crucial role of food legumes for nutritional security and environmental sustainability in the dryland, much less is known about the potential impacts of globalization, increasing population, raise in incomes, changes in markets, consumption patterns and biophysical conditions on the future of food legumes around the world particularly in Asia.
+The important questions are: 1) what are the alternative futures and outlooks for the food legumes under changing population and income growth scenarios?
+2) what are the potential impacts of changing consumption pattern and growing preferences for rice, wheat, maize and livestock products and how it affect production, demand, and trade opportunities for food legume crops?
+3) what kinds of policies and technological innovations required to limit the negative impacts of climatic variability, water scarcity and land degradation and to accelerate sustainable intensification of agriculture in Asia to feed the growing population?